BiagioeCarmine/morra-flask/README.md

 This route takes a JWT token in the `Authorization` header field, in the standard HTTP bearer token format:
-`Authorization: Bearer <jwt>` in `application/x-www-form-urlencoded` or `multipart/form-data` format containing one parameter:
+`Authorization: Bearer <jwt>` and a POST request form in `application/x-www-form-urlencoded` or `multipart/form-data` format containing one parameter:

 * `type` set to `public` or `private`.

+You can expect the same responses as the ones returned by [GET `/users/verify`](#get-usersverify) if there is an issue with the `Authorization` header, and the same behavior as [POST `/users/signup`](#post-userssignup) if the form is missing or invalid.

-The route adds the user to the chosen matchmaking queue, , and this can result in one of two
+If the request is valid, the route adds the user to the chosen matchmaking queue, and this can result in one of two
 things: either the queue is empty or the user is being added to the private queue , so the user will get the following, asking to poll  again (at `/mm/queue_status`):